szaitseff/CS50_Harvard/README.md

-## My CS50 Project is an interactive web application called "CS50 Digit Recognizer".
+## My CS50 Project is an interactive web application called "Digit Recognizer".
 ### You can see a video presentation of my project on YouTube [here](https://www.youtube.com/watch?v=ein2VnyxFTQ)

 ### Front-end: